HasanAbdelhady/Color-Extraction-Tool-Using-Flask-and-K-Means/README.md

   2- Flask ( Back-End )

-  3- KNN Machine learning Algorithm ( Color Extraction Model )
+  3- K-Means Unsupervised Machine learning Algorithm ( Color Extraction Model )

 Let's take a look at the UI:
 1- This is the main, the user is given 2 options to upload images, either by inserting the link to an image or uploading it from their local PC